c9h-js/.github/SUPPORT.md

 # Support

 > We have a [code of conduct](https://github.com/c9h-js/.github/blob/main/CODE_OF_CONDUCT.md).
-By interacting with this repository, you agree to abide by its terms.
+By interacting with any c9h-js repository, you agree to abide by its terms.

 Hi! 👋 We’re excited that you’re using **Cottonmouth** and we’d love to help.